zgottschalk/reflection/README.md

 contents
 Today I completed my military time program and turned numbers counting down to numbers counting up.
 Now that was fustrating but very rewarding.
 I also learned about looping.
 Looping can make codes repeat for internity or by pressing control c.
 ---
+# reflection
+## 7/13/2017
+contents
+Today I took so much time and effort to solve a problem and I still couldn't solve it.
+It was about creating a looping program that you can interact with.
+It was absolutely infuriating!
+The feeling of not solveing a problem is very sad and makes you feel incapable of succeed in life.
+We also learned about fiberoptic.